 One important element of therapy involves helping you to understand the cause of your problems.
 Another is to learn tools and strategies for change.
 At times therapy involves a process of healing and recovery and at other times it involves a process of personal evolution and growth.

 Counselling must achieve change in order to be successful.
-The process of meaningful talking with someone who is both empathetic and experienced in understanding your distress can be therapeutic in itself and in the early stages of counselling it is likely that this is where the focus of therapy sits.
-It may be that this is all you need in order to come to terms with your unrest and take action to reshape your behaviours and emotions.
-However, in many cases counselling evolves into a process of enabling action and at this stage counselling will focus on managing this change.
+The process of meaningful connection with someone who is both empathetic and experienced in understanding your distress can be therapeutic in itself and in the early stages of counselling it is likely that this is where the focus of therapy sits.
+It may be that this is all you need to deepen your understanding of yourself and reshape your behaviours and emotions.
+However, in many cases counselling evolves into a process of enabling change through direct interventions that equip you with the strategies to manage and overcome that distress.